kingst/gunrock_web/README.md

 content to the client by writing to the descriptor.
 The worker thread then waits for another HTTP request.

-Note that the main thread and the worker threads are in a producer-consumer relationship and require that their accesses to the shared buffer be synchronized.
-Specifically, the main thread must block and wait if the buffer is full; a worker thread must wait if the buffer is empty.
+Note that the master thread and the worker threads are in a producer-consumer relationship and require that their accesses to the shared buffer be synchronized.
+Specifically, the master thread must block and wait if the buffer is full; a worker thread must wait if the buffer is empty.
 In this project, you are required to use condition variables.
 Note: if your implementation performs any busy-waiting (or spin-waiting) instead, you will